tiany1shen/GitStart/README.md

 ### Git Branching

 Git supports efficient branching operations.
 Here we create a new branch named `branching`, in which we edit content of this section.
-Meanwhile, we add some content into the previous section in the `master` branch.
+Meanwhile, we add some content into the previous section in the `main` branch.

 #### Create a new branch